-- A. Except as provided below, all employees covered by this Agreement in Locals 2462 and 2735 will be provided work clothing on a rental basis according to departmental policy. - B. All employees covered by this Agreement who are required by the County to wear safety shoes and who present appropriate proof of purchase for approved safety shoes shall be entitled to reimbursement of one hundred and twenty-five dollars (\$125.00) per year, which shall be paid during the first full pay period beginning on or after July 1 of each year of this Agreement.
-Effective the second pay period following County Council enactment of legislation approving this Agreement (i.e. for Fiscal Year 2016), these same employees will receive an additional seventy-five dollars (\$75.00) as part of this reimbursement.
-At the option of the Department Director, an allowance may be paid instead of a reimbursement. - C. Employees covered by this Agreement who work as Mechanics in the Office of Central Services, the Department of the Environment and the Department of Public Works and Transportation are required to furnish and maintain their own mechanic's tools in a serviceable condition.
-To assist in defraying the expenses associated with this obligation, these employees will be provided with a tool allowance of six hundred and fifty dollars (\$650.00) per year in a check during the second full pay period in July.
-Effective the second pay period following County Council enactment of legislation approving this Agreement (i.e. for Fiscal Year 2016), these same employees will receive an additional one hundred dollars (\$100.00) as part of this allowance. - D. Employees of the Office of Central Services, Fleet Management, will be provided jackets when needed to perform duties outside of the garage facility. - E. Those Animal Control Officers who are provided uniforms will be paid a uniform maintenance allowance of five hundred and twenty-five dollars (\$525.00) for upkeep of their uniforms.
-This allowance shall be paid during the first full pay period beginning on or after July 1 of each year of this Agreement. - F. The County will provide and maintain uniforms for all employees covered by this Agreement in the Department of Housing and Community Development who are in plant operations and labor and trade classifications.
+A. Except as provided below, all employees covered by this Agreement in Locals 2462 and

+2735 will be provided work clothing on a rental basis according to departmental policy.

+B. All employees covered by this Agreement who are required by the County to wear safety shoes and who present appropriate proof of purchase for approved safety shoes shall be entitled to reimbursement of two hundred and fifty dollars (\$250.00) per year, which shall be paid during the first full pay period beginning on or after July 1 of each year of this Agreement.
+At the option of the Department Director, an allowance may be paid instead of a reimbursement.

+C. Employees covered by this Agreement who work as Mechanics in the Office of Central Services, the Department of the Environment and the Department of Public Works and Transportation are required to furnish and maintain their own mechanic's tools in a serviceable condition.
+To assist in defraying the expenses associated with this obligation, these employees will be provided with a tool allowance of eight hundred dollars (\$800.00) per year in a check during the second full pay period in July.

+D. Employees of the Office of Central Services, Fleet Management, whose work responsibilities require performing duties outside the garage facility will be provided individual waterproof and insulated jackets, fitted to manufacturers standard sizes.

+E. Those Animal Control Officers who are provided uniforms will be paid a uniform maintenance allowance of six hundred and fifty dollars (\$650.00) for upkeep of their uniforms.
+This allowance shall be paid during the first full pay period beginning on or after July 1 of each year of this Agreement.

+F. The County will provide and maintain uniforms for all employees covered by this Agreement in the Department of Housing and Community Development who are in plant operations and labor and trade classifications.
 The County will also provide uniforms to the Department of Housing and Community Development Construction Advisors and Rental Assistance Division Inspectors.
-The Employer will furnish adequate rain gear where necessary to employees in those classifications. - G. Construction and Property Standards Inspectors and Refuse Collection Inspectors will receive an expense allowance of two hundred and ten dollars (\$210.00) per year for actual expenses reasonable and necessarily incurred in the performance of their job duties.
-The allowance will be paid in one (1) installment in July of each fiscal year. - H. Transit Equipment Operators in the Department of Public Works and Transportation and Construction Advisors, Section 8 Inspectors and Lead Inspectors in the Department of Housing and Community Development will receive a clothing allowance of two hundred fifty dollars (\$250.00) per year.
+The Employer will furnish adequate rain gear where necessary to employees in those classifications.

+G. Construction and Property Standards Inspectors and Refuse Collection Inspectors will receive an expense allowance of three hundred dollars (\$300.00) per year for actual expenses reasonable and necessarily incurred in the performance of their job duties.
+The allowance will be paid in one (1) installment in July of each fiscal year.

+H. Transit Operators, Taxi Investigators, Transit Service Coordinators and crew supervisors in the Department of Public Works and Transportation and Construction Advisors, Section 8 Inspectors, Environmental Health Specialist in the Health Department and the Department of Permitting, Inspections, and Enforcement (DPIE), and Lead Inspectors in the Department of Housing and Community Development will receive a clothing allowance of three hundred dollars (\$300.00) effective the first full pay period of July 2018.
+The allowance will be paid in one (1) installment in July of each fiscal year.

+I. The Union and County will form a joint committee of three (3) persons each to investigate the issues associated with the raingear currently provided to bargaining unit employees.
+The County and Union committee members will make a good faith effort to investigate alternative available rain gear and make a recommendation by January 2019.

+J. Public Safety Aides in the Health Department will receive a clothing allowance of six hundred dollars (\$600.00) effective the first full pay period of July 2022, and three hundred dollars (\$300.00) every year thereafter.
 The allowance will be paid in one (1) installment in July of each fiscal year.